fragilefamilieschallenge/metadata_app/README.md

 To specify an **OR** operation on multiple filters, `filters` can be specified as a dictionary instead, with the key "or", and the values as a list of individual `filter` objects.
 For example:

-    Search for variables where "wave" is "Year 5" or "respondent" is "Father" /variable?q={"filters":{"or": [{"name":"wave,"op":"eq","val":"Year 5"}, {"name":"respondent,"op":"eq","val":"Father"}] }}
+    Search for variables where "wave" is "Year 5" OR "respondent" is "Father" /variable?q={"filters":{"or": [{"name":"wave,"op":"eq","val":"Year 5"}, {"name":"respondent,"op":"eq","val":"Father"}] }}

+Unsurprisingly, it also works in a similar way for **AND** searches:

+    Search for variables where "wave" is "Year 9" AND "respondent" is missing /variable?q={"filters":{"and": [{"name":"wave,"op":"eq","val":"Year 9"}, {"name":"respondent,"op":"is_null"}] }}

+However, for **AND** searches, you may find it easier to stick to the simpler syntax above.

-More complicated search criteria involving multiple and nested AND/OR filters can be constructed in the same way.
-In these cases, you may find that using the interactive <a href="http://metadata.fragilefamilies.princeton.edu/search">Advanced Search Tool</a> helpful, which generates and displays the API call corresponding to the search.
+More complicated search criteria involving multiple and nested AND/OR filters can be constructed in the same way (i.e. by replacing a `filter` at any point with a dictionary of filters keyed by `and` or `or`).
+However, in these cases, you may find that using the Interactive <a href="http://metadata.fragilefamilies.princeton.edu/search">Advanced Search Tool</a> helpful, which generates and displays the API call corresponding to your search.

 ##### Notes